RcArtSolutions/EosPhotobooth/README.md

 #Core Functionality

 * Implement the Canon EOS Digital SDK to use the control the major functions of an EOS
-* Handel the APIs of Instagram, Facebook (Pages), Google-Photos to post the photos
+* Handle the APIs of Instagram, Facebook (Pages), Google-Photos to post the photos

 ##Additional Functionality